 While there are many National organizations that do some truly incredible and great things for so many, I'm a firm believer in the old saying that "charity begins at home" - or at least close to it.
 Given my size and reach as a work-from-home parent, I decided that the bulk of my Holiday Giving should be done in the local community, a place were it can have the most targeted impact for the families that we see every day - but wrapped in mystery similar to that of Kris Kringle himself.
 For a short time each year, I can be the "Rock Father Santa," delivering Holiday Toys to families who will never know where they came from.

 Like many organizations working to do good in 2016, external donations were unfortunately way down for the year.
-While the final totals on how many kids and families we helped this year aren't in yet, we rolled into Avon Township on Monday, November 28 with a 2017 Mitsubishi Outlander loaded with toys.
+We rolled into Avon Township on Monday, November 28 with a 2017 Mitsubishi Outlander loaded with toys.
 This came following our usual Black Friday weekend run, in which The Rock Daughters were able to pick out and purchase toys at The Mattel Toy Store, all of which would be donated to other children.
 Read my column at The Toy Insider - Doing Good: Thinking Local for Holiday Giving.
 This year we provided gifts for 24 children across 12 families.